fdbozzo/foxbin2prg/docs/FoxBin2Prg_git.md

 ### gitignore
 The _.gitignore_ file controls which files **go not** into the git repository by default.
 It goes by folder with inheritance.
-If you undstand the inheritance of .gitignore, you grok FoXBin2Prg.cfg and vice versa.
+If you understand the inheritance of .gitignore, you grok FoXBin2Prg.cfg and vice versa.
 Very close.

 But git would not be git if one could not teach .gitignore to define the files **included**.
 Again, see pro-git.